wwlpublish/learn-bizapps-pr-auto-sync-back-test/learn-bizapps-pr/flow/manage-user-information/includes/3-user-input.md

 - A basic understanding of Power Automate and experience with creating a flow is recommended.

+- A smartphone or tablet with the Power Automate app.

 ## Open the template

-1. Launch Power Automate and sign in using your organizational account.
+1. From your desktop browser, launch Power Automate and sign in using your organizational account.

 1. Select **Templates** and search *Create New Outlook Task*.